Haminimi/Haminimi/README.md

 ###

-<p align="left">I am a data analyst with a Bachelor’s degree in Accounting and Finance and a strong foundation in software engineering, which I have pursued through self-study and hands-on projects.
-My passion for leveraging data to empower fact-based decision-making, combined with my unique skill set, allows me to bridge the gap between technology and business, enabling innovative solutions with a comprehensive perspective.<br><br>During my studies, I developed strong analytical thinking, quantitative skills, and problem-solving abilities.
-These are complemented by my technical proficiency in Python, SQL and Tableau for Data Analytics, along with a keen interest in AI, Machine Learning, and other areas of the data field, such as Data Science and Data Engineering.<br><br>I possess strong presentation and communication skills, enabling me to present findings in a compelling manner to both technical and non-technical stakeholders.<br><br>Additionally, I am proficient in full-stack JavaScript development, particularly in React and Node.js, and have a solid grasp of fundamental computer science concepts such as algorithms, data structures, and OOP.<br><br>Key Highlights:<br><br>- Data Analytics in Python, SQL, and Tableau<br>- Bachelor's degree in Accounting and Finance<br>- Excellent analytical, quantitative, and problem-solving abilities<br>- Strong presentation and communication skills<br>- Passionate about bridging technology and business<br><br>I am excited about opportunities that allow me to utilize my unique blend of analytical skills, technical expertise, and business acumen.</p>
+<p align="left">I am a Data Analyst with a Bachelor’s degree in Economics and a solid foundation in Software Engineering, developed through self-study and personal projects.
+With a lot of different fields of interest, my main focus is currently on Data Science and AI topics.<br><br>Some of the tools I use the most in my current role as a Data Analyst are Python and Excel for data analysis, reporting, and automation.
+I thrive in environments with strong cross-disciplinary collaboration, allowing me to utilize different types of skills and expertise.<br><br>Key Highlights:<br><br>- Bachelor's degree in Economics<br><br>- Data Analytics in Python and Excel<br><br>- Developing skills in the fields of Data Science and AI<br><br>- Passionate about cross-disciplinary solutions</p>

 ###